dilushamadushan/TeamZero_TECMIS/README.md

 # TECLMS-TECMIS System
 ***

-<p>This project is a Student Management System designed for the Faculty of Technology.
+<p>This project is part of an assignment to build a basic a Student Management System designed for the Faculty of Technology.
 It allows administrators, deans, lecturers, technical officers, and students to manage and view student details, course information, attendance, and exam results.</p>

 ### 🤖 Project Overview